abra-code/RichText/README.md

 # RichText

-A dependency-free, cross-platform (iOS / iPadOS / macOS / visionOS) component that renders a whole rich document - headings, paragraphs, code blocks, block quotes, lists, GFM tables, inline styling, links - into **one native text view**, so the entire document is **selectable and copyable as a single unit**.
+Cross-platform (iOS / iPadOS / macOS / visionOS) component that renders a whole rich document - headings, paragraphs, code blocks, block quotes, lists, GFM tables, inline styling, links - into **one native text view**, so the entire document is **selectable and copyable as a single unit**.
 Copy is **table-aware** (RTF / HTML / Markdown) so content round-trips into TextEdit / Notes / Word even though iOS TextKit has no native table model.

-Investigation and full plan: `Private/ios-richtext-view-design.md`.

 ## Usage